AFC Wimbledon is a club collectively created, owned and run by its fans.

 Tickets sold in advance, for example by online sales, will be mailed to fans up until about four days before the game.
 After that time they will be held for collection on the day of the game at the complimentary tickets window.
 Tickets are mailed at the recipient’s risk, unless recorded delivery is requested, in which case a small additional fee will be charged.

-Entitlement to tickets for home FA Cup, League Cup, Johnstone’s Paint Trophy and playoff games
+Entitlement to tickets for home FA Cup, League Cup, EFL Trophy and playoff games

-When we are asked to sell tickets for an away game, season ticket holders will be given preference on applications at the rate of one per season ticket where possible, but no guarantee of allocation can be given in cases where the number of applications from season ticket holders exceeds the number of tickets issued to AFC Wimbledon by the home team.
-The club reserves the right to set aside some such away tickets for volunteers and players.
+When we are asked to sell tickets for an away game, season ticket holders will be given preference on applications at the rate of one per season ticket where possible, but no guarantee of allocation can be given owing to the fact that the number of applications from season ticket holders may exceed the number of tickets issued to this club by the home team.
+The club reserves the right to set aside some tickets for volunteers and players.
 When we are selling tickets to a restricted access away game, full details will be published on the official website, in the matchday programme and/or in the local press.
+Where an FA Cup , League Cup or play-off game is played at a neutral ground, tickets may be sold by the organising competition and we may not be able to guarantee a ticket for such games.

 Refunds on season tickets